 Once you have purchased hosting, the next step is to install WordPress.
 Most hosting providers offer 1-click WordPress installation.
 If you cannot find the option, then ask your hosting company, and they will install WordPress for you.

-After installation, you’ll reach the WordPress dashboard screen which looks like this:
+After installation, you’ll reach the WordPress dashboard screen, which looks like this:

-Moving Your Content from Tumblr to WordPress
+Moving Your Content From Tumblr to WordPress

-First, you need to visit Tools » Import page and click on the ‘Install Now’ button below Tumblr.
+After that, click on the ‘Install Now’ button below Tumblr.

 WordPress will now fetch and install the Tumblr Importer tool for you.
-Once it is done, click on the ‘Run Importer’ link to continue.

 Next, you need to fill in the ‘Application Name’, ‘Application Website’, ‘Application Description, and ‘Default Callback URL’ fields.
 All the rest can be left blank.

-For the website and default callback URL fields, you need to your WordPress site’s full URL.
+For the website and default callback URL fields, you need your WordPress site’s full URL.
 You can use anything you want for the Application name and description.

-Tumblr will now register the application and return you to the application dashboard.
-From here you can copy the consumer key.
+From here, you can copy the consumer key.
 You need to click on the ‘Show Secret’ to reveal and copy the secret key.

-You can enter the keys you copied earlier in the importer settings and click on ‘Connect to Tumblr’ button.
+You can enter the keys you copied earlier in the importer settings and click on the ‘Connect to Tumblr’ button.

 Next, you’ll be redirected back to your WordPress site, and the importer will now show your Tumblr blogs.
-Simply click on the ‘Import this blog’ button next to the blog you want to import.

 Once finished, you will see the success message.